The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Generalized Thom spectra

 \end{cor}

-\begin{proof} The right hand side is rationally trivial because $Map_*(M^+ - D^2, S^3\langle3\rangle)$ is a product of copies of $\Omega (S^3\langle3\rangle)$, or a product of $S^3\langle3\rangle$ with copies of $\Omega (S^3\langle3\rangle)$.
-These spaces are rationally trivial.
-Thus, to prove the equivalence, it suffices to show that the localizations at each prime $p$ of these two spectra are equivalent.
+\begin{proof} We first show that the localizations at each prime $p$ of these two spectra are equivalent.
 Localization at $p$ is given by smashing with the $p$-local sphere spectrum, thus it commutes with colimits and is symmetric monoidal (in the $\infty$-categorical sense), see Lemma 3.4 of \cite{GGN} or Proposition 2.2.1.9 of \cite{HA}.
 Hence by Lemma 3.25 of \cite{AF}, localization at $p$ commutes with factorization homology and